 If you have a specific project or assignment you want to complete then:

 - create a folder on your desktop

-- copy to that folder the assignment PDF, any slides and additional resources you were given.
+- copy to that folder the assignment PDF, any slides and any additional resources you were given by your tutors.

-You may need to install other useful programs according to this post.
+You may check other useful programs according to this post.

 Once you have setup the IDE, you could install additional software: